webdevops/php-docker-boilerplate/README.md

 configuration for each project into seperate git repositories.

 Now set your existing TYPO3 repository to be a git submodule in htdocs/.
-Every developer now needs only to check out the Docker repository with **--recursive** to get both, the Docker configuration and the TYPO3 installation.
+Every developer now needs only to clone the Docker repository with **--recursive** to get both, the Docker configuration and the TYPO3 installation.

 For better useability track a whole branch (eg. develop or master) as submodule and not just a single commit.

+## Credits

+This Docker layout is based on https://github.com/denderello/symfony-docker-example/

+Thanks to [cron IT GmbH](http://www.cron.eu/) for the inspiration for this Docker boilerplate.